 Malkin's late goal lifts Penguins past Stars 2-1

-PITTSBURGH (AP) — Evgeni Malkin pounced on a loose puck and fired it into the net with 35 seconds remaining to lift the Pittsburgh Penguins by the Dallas Stars 2-1 on Monday night.
+Facing the equally high-powered Stars, Pittsburgh stayed patient while improving to 13-2-2 over its last 17 games.

+"It, without a doubt, had a playoff feel in the sense that you had to fight for every inch," Sullivan said.

 Malkin's ninth goal of the year came after Bryan Rust's shot attempt from in close was poke-checked away.
-While Rust's momentum carried him into Dallas goaltender Jake Oettinger, Malkin flipped the puck into the open net to push Pittsburgh's winning streak to six.
+When Rust's momentum carried him into Oettinger, Malkin had all the space he needed to make sure the game didn't go to overtime.

+"I thought we played a great road game," Oettinger said.
+"We gave ourselves every chance to win — just a bad bounce at the end.
+So I think we have to be proud of how we played.
+We feel like we deserved a point or two.
+That stings, but we have to flush it quick."

 Pierre-Olivier Joseph scored his first goal of the season for Pittsburgh.
 Tristan Jarry stopped 26 shots to improve to 9-0-2 in his last 11 starts.